Will-J-Gale/GTA-Advanced-Lane-Finding/README.md

 2. Find car and enable Hood Camera
 3. Run GTA_LaneFinding.py
 4. Three Windows will appear
-   * __Lane:__ This window shows 'Region Of Interest' which can be moved by clicking and moving the red spheres
+   * __Lane:__ This window shows 'Region of Interest' which can be moved by clicking and moving the red spheres
    * __Lane Finding Process:__ This windows shows some of the process of finding the lanes
    * __Settings:__ This window allows control of some settings used to find the lanes such as image threshold and HSV thresholds